membase/ns_server/doc/API/index.markdown

     * _Storage Handling Rules_ - Rules on how data is persisted, replicated and
       otherwise handled is defined at the bucket level.
     * _Statistics_ - Buckets provide bucket level data view of counters and periodic metrics of the overall system.
-Historic storage of statistics can be configured and queried.
 These counters and metrics are specific to the bucket.

 ## User Interface